heutelbeck/sapl-policy-engine/sapl-documentation/7_6_Security.md

 sapl generate apikey --id service-b --pdp-id production
 ```

-The command prints the plaintext API key and the Argon2 encoded hash.
-The plaintext key is shown once and cannot be recovered from the hash.
+The command prints three things: the plaintext API key, its public `api-key-id` (the middle segment of the wire format), and the Argon2 encoded hash.
+Both `api-key-id` and `api-key` go into the user entry; the plaintext is shown once and cannot be recovered from the hash.
+The `api-key-id` lets the server route incoming requests in O(1); user entries without it fall back to an O(N) Argon2 scan and are kept only for backward compatibility with older configurations.

 ### OAuth2 and JWT